Opal

 and then died.
 Sales of opal collapsed.
 But not for long.
 Queen

-Victoria loved the stone, and soon its popularity was
+Victoria loved the stone, and its popularity was

 restored.

-Another suggestion I've heard is that in the past opals often shattered.
+Another suggestion, in the past opals often shattered.

-So plague victims frequently were found wearing shattered opals; an unfortunate but logical
+Plague victims were found wearing shattered opals; an unfortunate but logical

 connection was made!
 Again there is no need to worry about this legend.
 Modern